Ben-Klelik/gamedev22test/README.md

 # gamedev22test
-This is a test repository
+This is a test repository for game development